-Development by each school of strategies for attaining local school and (b1) student performance goals.
-In order to improve student performance, each school shall develop a school improvement plan that takes into consideration the annual performance goal for that school that is set by the State Board under G.S.
-115C-105.28.
-The principal of each school, representatives of the assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building, and parents of children enrolled in the school shall constitute a school improvement team to develop a building-level plan to address school and student performance goals appropriate to that school from those established by the local board of education, school improvement plan to improve student performance.
+Development by each school of strategies for attaining local school and student performance goals. -The principal of each school, representatives of the assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building, and parents of children enrolled in the school shall constitute a school improvement team to develop a building-level plan to address school and student performance goals appropriate to that school from those established by the local board of education.-school improvement plan to improve student performance.
 Parents serving on school improvement teams shall reflect the racial and socioeconomic composition of the students enrolled in that school and shall not be members of the building-level staff.
 Parental involvement is a critical component of school success and positive student outcomes; achievement; therefore, it is the intent of the General Assembly that parents, along with teachers, have a substantial role in developing school and student performance goals at the building level. improvement plans.
 To this end, school improvement team meetings shall be held at a convenient time to assure substantial parent participation.
-The strategies for attaining local school and improving student performance goals shall include a plan for the use of staff development funds that may be made available to the school by the local board of education to implement the building-level-school improvement plan.
+The strategies for attaining local school and improving student performance goals-shall include a plan for the use of staff development funds that may be made available to the school by the local board of education to implement the building level-school improvement plan.
 The strategies may include a decision to use State funds allocated for teacher assistants to reduce class size or the student-teacher ratio in kindergarten through the third grade in accordance with G.S.
 115C-238.2(b)(5a) or to use State funds in accordance with G.S.
 115C-238.2(b)(5b).
 G.S.
 115C-105.21A.
 The strategies may also include requests for waivers of State laws, regulations, rules, or policies for that school.
 A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals. meet the requirements of G.S.
 115C-105.21B.

-Support among affected staff members is essential to successful implementation of a building level plan to address school and student performance goals appropriate to a school; therefore, the school improvement plan to address improved student performance at that school.
-The principal of the school shall present the proposed building level school improvement plan to all of the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for their review and vote.
+Support among affected staff members is essential to successful implementation of a building-level plan to address school and student performance goals appropriate to a school; therefore, the The principal of the school shall present the proposed building-level school improvement plan to all of the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for their review and vote.
 The vote shall be by secret ballot.
-The principal may shall submit the building-level school improvement plan to the local board of education for inclusion in the systemwide plan only if the proposed building-level school improvement plan has the approval of a majority of the staff who voted on the plan.
+The principal may

+41 42 shall submit the building level school improvement plan to the local board of education for inclusion in the systemwide plan only if the proposed building-level school improvement plan has the approval of a majority of the staff who voted on the plan.